×

 Lisbon, Portugal.
 Image © PlanetSKI

-Once the site-seeing was done where better place to relax than the nearby Botanical Gardens?
+Once the sight-seeing was done where better place to relax than the nearby Botanical Gardens?

 Lisbon, Portugal.
 Image © PlanetSKI